 They define the operating model before deployment.
 Every team member knows how their work changes.
 Review procedures are documented.
 Exception handling is clear.
 KPIs are updated.
 The team is trained — not on the technology, but on the new workflow.

 They measure relentlessly.
-Baseline measured before deployment.
-Initial impact measured at 30 days.
-Stabilised impact measured at 90 days.
-ROI calculated against the baseline.
-Scaling decision made on evidence, not enthusiasm.
+Baseline before deployment, initial impact at 30 days, stabilised impact at 90, ROI calculated against the baseline.
+The scaling decision is made on evidence, not enthusiasm.

 The Accelerator model